UsmanTheGuy/fowyd/README.md

   <br />
   <br />

-  <h2 align="center">Wildvine - Charity website</h2>
+  <h2 align="center"> FOWYD - Forum For Women & Youth Development </h2>

-  Wildvine is a fully responsive charity website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  FOWYD - Forum For Women & Youth Development is a fully responsive organisation website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 </div>